 We work with a global network of scientists focused on discovering watershed responses to global change and extending watershed research into more broad and integrative disciplines like ecosystem health and ecosystem services.

 Please send a curriculum vitae and short description of your research experience and interests to firstname.lastname@example.org.

-Sorichetti RJ, McLaughlin JT, Creed IF, Trick CG.
-In Press.
-Adaptation of a cytotoxicity assay for detection of potentially harmful compounds produced by freshwater bloom-forming algae.
-Harmful Algae.
+Sorichetti RJ, McLaughlin JT*, Creed IF, Trick CG.
+2014.
+Suitability of a cytotoxicity assay for detection of potentially harmful compounds produced by freshwater bloom-forming algae.
+Harmful Algae 31: 177-187.
+[PDF]

 Sorichetti RJ, Creed IF, Trick CG.
-In Press.
-Does iron regulate cyanobacterial growth in oligotrophic lakes?
-Freshwater Biology.
+2014.
+Evidence for iron-regulated cyanobacterial predominance in oligotrophic lakes.
+Freshwater Biology 59: 679-691.
+[PDF]

 Kreutzweiser D, Beall F, Webster KL, Thompson D, Creed IF.
 2013.
 Impacts and prognosis of natural resource development on aquatic biodiversity in Canada’s boreal forest.
 Environmental Reviews 21: 227-259.
 [PDF]